-- scalability became a bottleneck; - it became a SPOF (single point of failure) any failure kills all running jobs. - Limitations in running non-MapReduce applications as all task must pass through MapReduce layer.
+- There is only one JobTracker so - scalability became a bottleneck; - it became a SPOF (single point of failure) any failure kills all running jobs. - Limitations in running non-MapReduce applications as all task must pass through MapReduce layer.

-Hadoop YARN Transition to YARN
+Transition to YARN